 520

-Patients in the experimental group will undergo bladder volume measurements using POCUS with AI (EXO Iris) every 30 minutes from the time the pelvic ultrasound was ordered until the bladder is considered subjectively full or until 350-mL has been reached (whichever comes first).
+Patients will be randomly assigned in a 1:1 ratio to receive usual care or the experimental AI-POCUS with bladder volume measurements every 30 minutes until the bladder is considered subjectively full or until 350-mL has been reached (whichever comes first).

 Nicklaus Children's Hospital